 Which information should I provide on my College Board MyAP Registration Profile?

 Students should use their legal name (to match school records), so that the name will also match the student’s School ID or driver’s license at exam check in.
 College Board also sends scores electronically to colleges/universities.
 A discrepancy in name can result in score reporting issues and delays.
 To update a name or correct a name, contact College Board at 1-866-630-9305.

 Students should use an email address that they will have access to BEYOND high school and where they can receive alerts from College Board or APTS.

 Students should provide a student ID number on the registration profile – this will enable easier attendance reporting to the CHHS attendance office on exam day as well as enable identification of any errors in student name (for example, nicknames versus legal names.)

 College Board does not collect Social Security numbers, so your account is identified as unique based on your email address, School Student ID number, and name.
 Be consistent in how you enter information!

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
 View the national calendar at the link below.

 Fee reductions are available to students who are currently on the Free and Reduced Lunch Program.
 If you are currently on the Free and Reduced Lunch Program, the fee is $5 per test.
-In order to register for AP® tests at the reduced price, please complete the application available at the link below no later than October 27.
+In order to register for AP® tests at the reduced price, please complete the application steps below ASAP.
 If your application is approved, you will receive a Fee Reduction Code.
 Once you receive your code you will be able to register on the APTS payment website at the reduced amount.
 Code usage is verified with APTS.

 What if I have an Individualized Education Plan (IEP) or 504 plan?